 GCL for graph classification has raised significant interests recently \cite{Ju2024SSGC, Han2022GDA, Yue2022SSGC}.
 For example, Han \textit{et al.} \cite{Han2022GDA} adopted $\mathcal{G}$-Mixup to augment graphs for graph classification.
 Yue \textit{et al.} \cite{Yue2022SSGC} proposed a graph label-invariant augmentation (GLIA) method that adds perturbations to the node embeddings of graphs for creating augmented graphs.
 However, these approaches have overlooked two limitations in GCL.
-First, successive GNN layers tend to make node representations more similar due to the message-passing mechanism.
-In contrast, GCL aims to enhance the dissimilarity of negative pairs of node embeddings through mutual information maximization.
-This inevitably results in a potential conflict between message-passing mechanism of GNNs and the contrastive learning of negative pairs in intra-views.
-Second, different augmentations for graph-structured data often result in varying performances for GNNs \cite{Yue2022SSGC}.
-For example, heavy edge perturbation can enhance the diversity and quantity of graph-structured data.
-Unfortunately, it may also disrupt the intrinsic semantic information contained in the graph-structured data.
-Therefore, the other significant challenge is how to leverage the diversity and quantity provided by graph-structured data augmentation while preserving the intrinsic semantic information.
+First, different augmentations for graph-structured data often result in varying performances for GNNs \cite{Yue2022SSGC}.
+For example, heavy edge perturbation often disrupts the intrinsic semantic information contained in the graph-structured data.
+Therefore, a significant challenge is how to leverage the diversity and quantity provided by various graph-structured data augmentations while preserving the intrinsic semantic information.
+Second, successive GNN layers tend to make node representations more similar due to the message-passing mechanism \cite{Chen2020OSP}.
+In contrast, GCL aims to enhance the dissimilarity of negative pairs of node embeddings through mutual information maximization \cite{Yue2022SSGC}.
+This inevitably results in a potential conflict between message-passing mechanism of GNNs and the contrastive learning of negative pairs in intraviews.